-GET YOUR COVID-19 RESULTS ON SAME DAY OR IN 24 HRS
+GET YOUR COVID AND / OR FLU RESULTS ON THE SAME DAY OR IN 24 HRS

 No Out-Of Pocket Costs Thru HSA, FSA, or Insurance claim.
 Receipts provided for reimbursement.
 Self-Pay accepted also.